microsoft/api-guidelines/azure/Guidelines.md

 >
 > :white_check_mark: **DO** use the inherent sort order for the type of the field.
 For example, date-time values should be sorted chronologically and not alphabetically.
 >
-> :white_check_mark: **DO** respond with an error message as defined in the [Unsupported Requests](??) section if the client requests sorting by a field that is not supported by the operation.
+> :white_check_mark: **DO** respond with an error message as defined in the [Handling Errors](#Handling-errors) section if the client requests sorting by a field that is not supported by the operation.

 For example, to return all people sorted by name in ascending order:
 ```http